I Think My Husband Hates Me

 “Am I really that awful?”

 In most instances it takes a long time for the negative feelings to build up to the point of becoming hateful.
-While it may well seem that these feelings came out of nowhere, they have most likely been stewing, simmering and building for some time.
+While it may seem that these feelings came out of nowhere, they have most likely been stewing, simmering, and building for some time.
 Wives usually know their husband isn't happy or is dissatisfied with them, but hate is a whole other level.

 My husband of 12 years recently walked out on our family, because he said he no longer wanted to be in a union with me.
-He exclaimed that mistakes I have made in the past has left him questioning when will I make the same mistakes again.
-After 16 years of being involved with one another and 2 beautiful children, how could he just leave? & talk to me with so much hate in his heart?
-3 days after he left he filled for a divorce, should I just give up hope?
+He exclaimed that mistakes I have made in the past has left him questioning when I will make the same mistakes again.
+After 16 years of being involved with one another and 2 beautiful children, how could he just leave? talk to me with so much hate in his heart?
+3 days after he left he filed for a divorce, should I just give up hope?
 Because he told me today that he is happy now that he is no longer with me.
 How can I begin to move on, when he walked out after we were supposed to be working on our marriage?
 Should I just give up?" - Kim

 Why Do Husbands Hate Their Wives?